namnguyen21/namnguyen/posts/creating-a-next-js-blog-powered-by-netlifycms-and-deploying-it-on-netlify.md

 ---
 layout: blog
-title: "Next.js Blog Deployed on Netlify: #1 Utilizing Next.js to Implement a Blog"
+title: "Creating a Blog with Next.js "
 description: Follow me as I'll walk through the steps of using Next.js to create a blog, NetlifyCMS to create and provide content, and Netlify to deploy the blog effortlessly.
 We'll cover topics such as dynamic routing, static site